TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Introduction

 To address the aforementioned issues, we propose an \textbf{A}daptive \textbf{G}uided \textbf{R}einforcement \textbf{L}earning Framework in \textbf{Tao}bao \textbf{S}earch \textbf{R}elevance (\textbf{TaoSR-AGRL}), a reinforcement learning framework for e-commerce relevance search.
 Its core idea is to alleviate the exploration bottleneck on hard, long-tail samples and enhance the model's reasoning abilities through rule-aware, fine-grained reward shaping and adaptive guided trajectory resampling.
-TaoSR-AGRL introduces two key modules: (1) Rule-aware Reward Shaping: This module maps the complex rule-following process to a decomposed, weighted, multi-dimensional reward signal.
-It focuses on key dimensions of relevance reasoning, such as label, reasoning, and format.
-This transforms the originally sparse, all-or-nothing objective into a dense signal that encourages faithful reasoning.
-(2) Adaptive Guided Replay: For samples where the initial rollout fails to generate even partially correct reasoning trajectories, we design an adaptive replay mechanism.
-This mechanism identifies the model's weaknesses revealed by Rule-aware Reward Shaping and uses the corresponding ground-truth labels as guidance to perform a second rollout, helping the model explore higher-value reasoning paths.
+TaoSR-AGRL introduces two key modules.
+First, Rule-aware Reward Shaping transforms the complex rule-following process into a decomposed, weighted, multi-dimensional reward signal.
+By explicitly modeling dimensions such as label accuracy, reasoning logic, and formatting constraints, it converts the sparse, binary objective into a dense signal that guides faithful reasoning.
+Second, Adaptive Guided Replay implements a corrective replay mechanism for samples where the initial rollout fails to produce valid reasoning trajectories.
+This mechanism identifies the model's weaknesses revealed by Rule-aware Reward Shaping and uses the corresponding ground-truth labels as guidance to perform a second rollout, helping the model explore higher-value reasoning trajectories.